 Flight 19 refers to five Navy bombers that disappeared off the Florida coast on December 5 of that year.

-A flight instructor flew one plane, and qualified pilots with 350 to 400 hours of flight time were in the others, according to the Naval History and Heritage Command.
+A flight instructor flew one plane, and qualified pilots were in the others, according to the Naval History and Heritage Command.

-Radio transmissions indicated that the instructor got lost when compasses malfunctioned.
+Radio transmissions indicated that the instructor got lost when compasses malfunctioned over the Bermuda Triangle.
 Radio contact was lost before the exact problem was determined, and no traces of the planes were ever found.

 Adding to the mystery, a search aircraft sent to look for Flight 19 also disappeared.
 The patrol plane, which took off later that day, has not been seen or heard from since.